open-mmlab/labelbee-client/docs/README.md

 ### 3. Basic Configuration

-Each tool has a specific configuration, both operating restrictions (minimum range of the frame), and high-level annotation configuration (text annotation, attribute annotation), the following is an example of `Detection`.
+Each tool has specific configurations, both operating restrictions (minimum range of the frame)and high-level annotation configuration (text annotation, attribute annotation).
+The following is an example of `Detection`:

 <img src="./assets/create-project.png">

-The first three configurations are basic:
+The first three configurations are required:

 * a.
 Project name: For display
 * b.
-Image path: Select the path to be labeled; LabelBee-Client will read all image files from the path, including images in nested folders.
+Image path: Select the path to be annotated; LabelBee-Client will read all image files from the path, including images in nested folders
 * c.
-Result Path: Select the save path of annotation result; Images' filename and path will be used as a reference for data storage when saving; The same can also be used as pre-labeled data injection, **Note: You need to strictly follow the LabelBee format to display correctly **, you can check for details [LabelBee format](./annotation/README.md)
+Result Path: Select the save path of annotation results; Images' filenames and the path will be used as references for data storage when saving, as well as to be used as pre-labeled data injection, **Note: You need to follow the LabelBee format to display correctly strictly **, you can check for details [LabelBee format](./annotation/README.md)

 <img src="./assets/common-config.png">

 ### 4. Advanced Configuration

-Basic annotation tasks can be skipped directly below the configuration
+For the basic annotation tasks, you can skip the following configurations directly.
 #### a.
-General configuration of graphics tools
+General configurations of graphics tools

-- Smallest Size: The smallest range limit of the bounding box
+- Minimum Size: The minimum limitation range of the bounding box
-- Out-Of-Target: By default, annotate outside the picture is not allowed
+- Out-Of-Target: By default, annotating outside the image is not allowed
-- Copy Prev: Directly copy the annotation result of the previous picture (mainly used to annotate the scene of the framed image)
+- Copy Prev: Directly copy the annotation result from the previous picture (mainly used to annotate the frame extracting scene)
-- Show Order: Display the order of bounding boxes
+- Show Order: Display the order of annotations with bounding boxes

 <img src="./assets/rectTool-common-config.png">

 #### b.
 Attribute

-Pre-configure the attribute configuration that can be assigned to the detection box, the left side of the form is the annotation display value, and the right side is the written annotation result value
+Configure the attribute to the detection box that can be assigned.
+The left side of the form shows the annotation display value, while the right side shows the annotation resulting value

 <img src="./assets/config-attribute.png">

 #### c.
 Text Annotation

-Each bounding box can input specific text, and can restrict the input content, mainly open in OCR scene
+Each bounding box can enter specific text and can restrict the rules of input, mainly open in the OCR scene

 <img src="./assets/config-textAttribute.png">

 Click OK to create the project

-## B、Annotation Operation
+## B、Annotation Procedure

 ### 1. Start the project

-Click to Start the project
+Click the Task Name to Start a project

 <img src="./assets/project-face-detection.png">

 ### 2. Annotation

-More detail operation methods in the lower left corner
+More annotation operation details in the lower-left corner

 <img src="./assets/annotation.png">